Top 10 personal benefits of adopting a vegan lifestyle

 With this ability to renew your health and heal you, laughter can be a great resource for whatever problems you may have.
 It can also strengthen your relationships.
 It can support your emotional and physical health and well-being.

-- Laughter can increase your immune system.
-It can decrease the level of stress hormones within the body and increase the number of immune cells and antibodies you have, which will help you become more resistant to disease
+an increase in the strength of your immune system.
+It can decrease the level of stress hormones within the body and increase the number of immune cells and antibodies you have, which will help you become more resistant to disease.

-- Laughter can help the heart.
-Laughter can increase the ability of the blood vessels to nourish all parts of the body.
+support for the heart.
+Laughing can increase the ability of the blood vessels to nourish all parts of the body.
 It can increase your blood flow, which can help prevent heart attacks and other types of heart diseases.

 Laughter is known to have many health benefits, including physical, emotional, and social benefits.

 • Relaxes muscles